 - Routine doctor and dentist appointments should be scheduled during normal vacations.
 Doctor and dentist appointments that require missing any school must be authorized by the Health Center. - Special requests should be reserved for rare occasions and are possible by special arrangement only.
 Requests should be made well in advance to the Headmaster or the Dean of Students.
-Permission is required from the Dean of Residential Life, Dean of Students, Associate Headmaster, or Headmaster. - A student may not leave campus with anyone other than an adult family member or a designated guardian, unless written parental permission is received and approved by the Dean of Students. - College visits should be made during school vacations.
+Permission is required from the Dean of Residential Life, Dean of Students, Associate Headmaster, or Headmaster. - College visits should be made during school vacations.
 If this is not possible, two days may be taken by Seniors for college visits\ but may not be used to extend a scheduled vacation.
-This must first be approved by the Office of College Counseling.\
+This must first be approved by the Office of College Counseling.\ - A special permission counts as one of the student's weekends.